Bobcat: Hunting and diet

 The bobcat is able to survive for long periods without food, but eats heavily when prey is abundant.
 During lean periods, it often preys on larger animals, which it can kill and return to feed on later.
 The bobcat hunts by stalking its prey and then ambushing with a short chase or pounce.
 Its preference is for mammals weighing about 1+1/2 to 12+1/2 lb.
 Its main prey varies by region: in the eastern United States, it is the eastern cottontail and New England cottontail, and in the north, it is the snowshoe hare.

 When these prey species exist together, as in New England, they are the primary food sources of the bobcat.
 In the far south, the rabbits and hares are sometimes replaced by cotton rats as the primary food source.
 Birds up to the size of an adult trumpeter swan are also taken in ambushes while nesting, along with their fledglings and eggs.
 The bobcat is an opportunistic predator that, unlike the more specialized Canada lynx, readily varies its prey selection.
 Diet diversification positively correlates to a decline in numbers of the bobcat's principal prey; the abundance of its main prey species is the main determinant of overall diet.

 The bobcat hunts animals of different sizes, and adjusts its hunting techniques accordingly.
-With small animals, such as rodents (including squirrels, moles, muskrats, mice), birds, fish including small sharks, and insects, it hunts in areas known to be abundant in prey, and will lie, crouch, or stand, and wait for victims to wander close.
-It then pounces, grabbing its prey with its sharp, retractable claws.
-For slightly larger animals, such as geese, ducks, rabbits, and hares, it stalks from cover and waits until prey comes within 20 to 35 ft before rushing in to attack.
-Less commonly, it feeds on larger animals, such as young ungulates, and other carnivores, such as fishers (primarily female), foxes, minks, martens, skunks, raccoons, small dogs, and domesticated cats.
-Bobcats are also occasional hunters of livestock and poultry.
-While larger species, such as cattle, and horses, are not known to be attacked, bobcats do present a threat to smaller ruminants, such as pigs, sheep and goats.
+It hunts in areas abundant in prey and waits lying or crouching for victims to wander close.
+It then pounces and grabs the prey with its sharp, retractable claws.
+For slightly larger animals, such as geese, ducks, rabbits and hares, it stalks from cover and waits until prey comes within 20 to 35 ft before rushing in to attack.
+Less commonly, it feeds on larger animals, such as young ungulates, and other carnivores, such as primarily female fishers, gray foxes, American minks, American martens, skunks, raccoons, small dogs and domestic cats.
+It also hunts rodents such as squirrels, moles, muskrats, mice, but also birds, small sharks, and insects.
+Bobcats occasionally hunt livestock and poultry.
+While larger species, such as cattle and horses, are not known to be attacked, bobcats do present a threat to smaller ruminants such as pigs, sheep and goats.
 According to the National Agricultural Statistics Service, bobcats killed 11,100 sheep in 2004, comprising 4.9% of all sheep predator deaths.
 However, some amount of bobcat predation may be misidentified, as bobcats have been known to scavenge on the remains of livestock kills by other animals.